rroethof/roethof.net/content/posts/2025/02/from-freebsd-and-debian-to-arch-a-daily-driver-transition-initial-impressions/index.md

   - 'command line'
   - 'transition'
 categories:
-  - 'Linux'
-  - 'Arch Linux'
+  - Linux & Open Source
+  - Personal Computing & Productivity
-  - 'BSD'
+  - System Management
-  - 'Debian'
+  - Learning & Growth
-  - 'Distro Migration'
-  - 'Daily Driver'
-  - 'System Administration'
-  - 'Command Line'
 ---

 For years, Debian has been my rock.
 A bastion of stability, it served me faithfully on servers and even as a daily driver.
 Before Debian, I spent a significant amount of time with FreeBSD, which I admire for its robust design.
 However, lately, I've felt a growing itch for something more... dynamic.
 So, I'm making the leap: I'm switching my daily driver laptop to Arch Linux.
 Here's a breakdown of my reasoning and initial impressions: